singh96aman/GSoC-application-baler/README.md

 # Deliverables <a name="deliverables"></a>
 In response to your application email, you received a link to a Google classroom.
 This google classroom has an assignement with details and a Google form.
 Your main deliverable is a link to your fork of this reository.
 You will provide us the link via the Google form.

-The other three deliverables listed below you will submit by puttng them as ".pdf" files in the `GSoC-application-baler/deliverables` directory of your fork.
+The other four deliverables listed below you will submit by puttng them as ".pdf" files in the `GSoC-application-baler/deliverables` directory of your fork.

 The deadline for your work is **20th of March 15:00 Central European Standard Time**